dhealthproject/app-dHealth/README.md

 # symbol-ledger-app
-XYM wallet application for Nano S.
+DHP wallet application for Nano S.

 See the [Ledger's documentation](https://ledger.readthedocs.io/en/latest/) to get started.